 The main cause of dysfunctional uterine bleeding is an imbalance in the sex hormones.
 Girls experiencing puberty and women entering menopause can have imbalanced hormone levels for months or even years.
 This causes sporadic bleeding, heavy bleeding, and spotting.

 Medical conditions that often cause dysfunctional uterine bleeding are:

-Uterine Fibroids.
-Uterine fibroids are small growths that occur within the uterus, uterine lining or uterine muscle.
+- Uterine fibroids.
+Uterine fibroids are small growths that occur within the uterus, uterine lining, or uterine muscle.
 Like polyps, the causes of uterine fibroids are unknown.
 But estrogen seems to play a role in their growth.

 Certain medications can also cause dysfunctional uterine bleeding, including:

 The most common symptom of DUB is bleeding outside of your normal periods.
 It can also occur within your menstrual cycle.
 Suspicious bleeding patterns include:

 - bleeding that contains many clots or large clots

 - bleeding that lasts more than 7 days

 - bleeding that occurs less than 21 days from the last cycle